tamarin-prover/tamarin-prover/manual/src/006_property-specification.md

 ======================

-In this section we present how to specify protocol properties as trace properties, based on the action facts given in the model.
-Properties are given as guarded first-order logic formulas, which we will see in detail.
+In this section we present how to specify protocol properties as trace and observational equivalence properties, based on the action facts given in the model.
+Trace properties are given as guarded first-order logic formulas and observational equivalence properties are specified using the `diff` operator, both of which we will see in detail below.

 Trace Properties
 ----------------